akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/back-end.md

 @@snip [MasterSingleton.scala]($g8src$/scala/worker/MasterSingleton.scala) { #proxy }

+The state of the master is recovered on the standby node in the case of the node being lost through event sourcing.

 An alternative to event sourcing and the singleton master would be to keep track of all jobs in a central database, but that is more complicated and not as scalable.
 In the end of the tutorial we will describe how multiple masters can be supported with a small adjustment.

 Let's now explore the implementation of the `Master` actor in depth.